mdn/temp-processes/pull-requests.md

 We also use auto-labeling on pull requests to help triage.
 Maintainers will triage pull requests and add any additional labels, such as `needs-info` or `on-hold`, if needed based on context.

-If you want to review a PR but are not listed as a reviewer, you may add yourself as one.
+If you want to review a pull request but are not listed as a reviewer, you may add yourself as one.
 It's polite to check with existing reviewers first by commenting on the pull request that you intend to start a review.

 ### Reviewers and assignees